 Because of the need to derive reactivity estimates for such materials in its aerosol coatings regulations (CARB, 2000), the California Air Resources Board developed general procedures for estimating MIRs for hydrocarbon solvents based on their boiling points, aromatic fractions, and (if available) type of alkane primarily present (Kwok et al, 2000).
 This is an important contribution towards reducing uncertainties in reactivity estimates for these important types of VOCs.
-Unfortunately, the method is not adequately documented because most of the compositional data used in the analysis was proprietary, and the documentation did not provide information necessary to revise the estimates should the underlying reactivity scale be modified or updated.
+Unfortunately, the full documentation for the method is not publicly available because most of the compositional data used in the analysis was proprietary, and the publicly available documentation did not provide information necessary to revise the estimates should the underlying reactivity scale be modified or updated.
 In addition, information and procedures necessary to estimate compositional uncertainties as a function of the amount of available information was not provided.